Orion (spacecraft)

-Spacecraft description
+The Trump administration has called for the termination of Orion spacecraft program after Artemis III.

+Description

-Orion uses the same basic configuration as the Apollo command and service module (CSM) that first took astronauts to the Moon, but with an increased diameter, updated thermal protection system, and other modern technologies.
-It will be capable of supporting long-duration deep space missions with up to 21 days of active crew time plus 6 months' quiescent spacecraft life.
-During the quiescent period crew life support would be provided by another module, such as the proposed Deep Space Habitat.
+Orion uses the same basic configuration as the Apollo command and service module (CSM) that first took astronauts to the Moon, but with an increased diameter, updated thermal protection system, and other more modern technologies.
+It is designed to support long-duration deep space missions with up to 21 days of active crew time plus 6 months' quiescent spacecraft life.
+During the quiescent period, crew life support would be provided by another module, such as the proposed Lunar Gateway.
 The spacecraft's life support, propulsion, thermal protection, and avionics systems can be upgraded as new technologies become available.

-The Orion spacecraft includes both crew and service modules, a spacecraft adapter and an emergency launch abort system.
+At launch, the Orion spacecraft includes both crew and service modules, a spacecraft adapter and an emergency launch abort system.
 The Orion's crew module is larger than Apollo's and can support more crew members for short or long-duration missions.
-The European service module propels and powers the spacecraft as well as storing oxygen and water for astronauts, Orion relies on solar energy rather than fuel cells, which allows for longer missions.
+The European service module propels and powers the spacecraft as well as storing oxygen and water for astronauts.
+Orion relies on solar energy rather than fuel cells, which allows for longer missions.

 Crew module (CM)

 The Orion crew module (CM) is a reusable transportation capsule that provides a habitat for the crew, provides storage for consumables and research instruments, and contains the docking port for crew transfers.
 The crew module is the only part of the spacecraft that returns to Earth after each mission and is a 57.5° frustum shape with a blunt spherical aft end, 5.02 m in diameter and 3.3 m in length, with a mass of about 8.5 MT.
-It was manufactured by the Lockheed Martin Corporation at Michoud Assembly Facility in New Orleans.
-It has 50% more volume than the Apollo capsule and will carry four to six astronauts.
+It was manufactured by the Lockheed Martin Corporation at Michoud Assembly Facility in New Orleans, Louisiana.
+It has 50% more volume than the Apollo capsule and will carry four astronauts.
 After extensive study, NASA selected the Avcoat ablator system to provide heat protection encountered during reentry for the Orion crew module.
 Avcoat, which is composed of silica fibers with a resin in a honeycomb made of fiberglass and phenolic resin, was formerly used on the Apollo missions and on the Space Shuttle orbiter for early flights.

-Orion's CM uses advanced technologies, including: